Modular Shiny Applications

 Core References

-• For multi-language comparisons, see python vs R implementations in the Shiny Geyser App.
+• For multi-language comparisons, see R and Python implementations in Shiny Geyser App.

 Key Repositories Overview